 - (3).
 Hearing for Incompetent.
 At a hearing conducted to appoint a guardian for an incompetent, the Court shall: examine the petition; determine the need to have a guardian appointed by taking such testimony as any interested party wishes to present, but including not less than two doctor's reports, written or oral, under oath, to the effect that the incompetent is not presently able to handle his property or affairs, the anticipated duration of the incapacity, and that the best interests of the incompetent will be served by having a guardian appointed; determine which person, either the petitioner or some other person, is most suitable to act as guardian, and that person's willingness to act as such; and make an order appointing a guardian, setting forth the authority of the guardian, whether or not security for his performance is to be required, and the duration of such appointment. - (4).
 Upon a decision of the Court that a Conservator is needed, the Tribal Court shall appoint the Tribal Conservator to serve as conservator for any Tribal member over the age of fifty, or declared mentally incompetent by a court of competent jurisdiction when a proper petition has been filed.
 The Tribal Court may appoint a Conservator that is not the Tribal Conservator if good cause is shown for such alternative appointment.
 Good cause not to appoint the Tribal Conservator shall be at the discretion of the Tribal Court and shall include but not be limited to appointment of a qualified family member as Conservator. - (5).
 Qualifications of the Tribal Conservator.
 The Tribal Conservator shall pass a background check as determined by Tribal Council, shall have experience in the areas of tax preparation, accounting, financial services, or law and estate planning.
 The Tribal Conservator must have at least a high school degree or GED to serve.
-The Tribal Conservator must meet the requirements of this code including but not limited to the surety requirements of Section 6.506. - 6.505 Who May Serve As Guardian.
-Any adult person 21 years of age or older and subject to the jurisdiction of the Saginaw Chippewa Probate Court may serve as a guardian.
-Preference shall be given to relatives of the minor or incompetent in order of their closeness of relationship and some preference shall also be given to a person with whom the minor or incompetent is living at the time of the guardianship hearing.
-Preference shall be given to the person preferred to act as his guardian by a minor or incompetent over 14 years of age, but in all cases, the Court shall determine the best interests of the minor or incompetent in selecting a guardian. - 6.506 Security for Faithful Performance of Duties.
-The Court may, but need not, require a guardian to provide security in the form of a bond or otherwise to assure the faithful performance of the guardian's duties.
-Any surety of any such security will be deemed to have consented to the jurisdiction of the Saginaw Chippewa Probate
+The Tribal Conservator must meet the requirements of this code including but not limited to the surety requirements of Section 6.506. - (6).
+Upon a decision of the Court that a Guardian Ad Litem is needed, the Tribal Court judge shall appoint the GAL. - (7).
+The Court shall appoint a Tribal-Guardian Ad Litem or a Tribal Lawyer-Guardian Ad Litem in all cases where a GAL is needed unless there is good cause for an alternative appointment as provided in this subsection.
+Good cause under this subsection shall be established by a finding of the Court that such appointment is necessary for the protection of the health, safety or welfare of the minor or incompetent or in the event of a conflict of interest. - (8).
+The Court shall substitute the appointment of any GAL for the Tribal-Guardian Ad Litem or Tribal Lawyer-Guardian Ad Litem on all current cases where a GAL was appointed prior to the adoption of this provision.
+Such substitution shall be completed by the Court not less than 30 days after notice to the Court by the Tribe of its selection of a Tribal-Guardian Ad Litem(s) or Tribal Lawyer-Guardian Ad Litem(s) absent a finding of good cause by the Court as provided in subsection 6.504(7).